Sivenesi/Sivenesi.github.io/_pages/about.md

-My research agenda stems from two broad interests.
+My research identity stems from two broad interests.
 First, I am interested in how individuals navigate social interactions with individuals who have different experiences and frameworks to them.
-Second, I am interested in how the early environment shapes development.
+Second, I am interested in how structural inequalities can manifest in development.

 I am currently a Ph.D Candidate in Developmental Psychology at the University of California, Merced.
 I am a member of the Interpesonal Development Lab.
 My dissertation work is on emotions and social interactions.
 Specifically, I am interested in how individuals help other navigate cultural differences in emotion norms (i.e., "Emotion Brokering").